Is SWTOR worth returning to in 2026?

 For Flashpoints, on top of the original fifteen flashpoints, we’ve got:

-- And the newest Flashpoint set on the abandoned planet of Elom, where an artifact has been uncovered from the Ruins of Nul, left there by a mysterious ancient Sith
+• A Flashpoint set on the abandoned planet of Elom, where an artifact has been uncovered from the Ruins of Nul, left there by a mysterious ancient Sith

 On top of all those new Flashpoints, most of which also have a solo mode available, many of the Flashpoints from the original launch of the game now also have a solo mode available.
 So if you missed out on doing them when you played because you couldn’t find a group, here’s the Flashpoints you can now play solo, in addition to most of the newer ones: